RazerP4antom/odin-practice/README.md

-Prac tice files from "THE ODIN PROJECT"
+Practice files for "THE ODIN PROJECT"